numfocus/gsoc/2015/proposals/banaszkiewicz-piotr-amy.md

 services:

 * integration with Eventbrite
-    * checking if event's registration exists
+    * check if an event's registration exists
-    * checking if event's registration is running
+    * check if an event's registration is running
-    * maybe bulk-loading event attendees
+    * maybe bulk-load event attendees
 * integration with Mailman
-    * listing people signed up for a specific list
+    * list people signed up for a specific list
-    * listing lists person is signed up to
+    * list lists person is signed up to
-    * creating lists for workshops for instructors and helpers and hosts
+    * create per-workshop lists for instructors, helpers, and hosts
 * integration with GitHub
     * OAuth login